Police: Man uses vehicle as a weapon in Wichita domestic violence case

 Officers got the call of a domestic violence disturbance at a home in the 1100 block of South Hiram around 10 p.m.

-Shortly after that, someone reported shots fired in the 2600 block of South Larkin.
-Police responded and talked to a man and woman who are related to Higgins.
+While police were taking the report on Hiram, someone reported shots fired in the 2600 block of South Larkin.
+Other officers went to that scene and talked to a man and woman who are related to Higgins.

 They said they were leaving their home to drive to the South Hiram address when Higgins tried to back over them with his car.
 The man said he fired a handgun at Higgins’ car and Higgins drove away.